iprada/Circle-Map/README.md

      conda install -c bioconda circle-map

-**Note**: If you have used pip and you want to simulate circular DNA short reads, you will need to install [BBMap](https://sourceforge.net/projects/bbmap/) and [ART](https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm) on your system.
+**Note**: If you want to simulate circular DNA short reads, you will need to install [BBMap](https://sourceforge.net/projects/bbmap/) and [ART](https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm) on your system.

 ### Using Circle-Map